redhat-cop/rhel-edge-automation-arch/README.md

 ## Deploying Above Site Components

 All of the Above Site components (see [architecture](#architecture)) will be deployed on OpenShift.
 Most of these components will be deployed/configured by tools like [Argo CD](https://argoproj.github.io/argo-cd/).
 We also chose to use [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) to support our GitOps workflow.
 We leverage an "app of apps" methodology to deploy all of the components and two overlays are provided.
 The `shared` overylay is used to provision a shared development environment, but most users will want to leverage the `byo` overlay.

 ### Deploying BYO Overlay

 To deploy the above site components we first need to deploy Argo CD.
 Argo CD is installed using the GitOps operator in OpenShift.
+If Argo CD is already installed, you can skip to the next [section](#bootstrapping-environment)

+#### Argo CD

 From the root of the repository, run the following command to install the operator:

 ```shell
 oc apply -k openshift/gitops/manifests/bootstrap/argocd-operator/base